-From a Japanese law perspective, 'true sale' means that the transfer of assets from the originator to the SPV will be regarded as a transfer of ownership of the assets and will not be recharacterised as an assignment for security purpose or a granting of any other security interest in such assets, even if a bankruptcy proceeding, a corporate reorganisation proceeding or some other insolvency proceeding is commenced with respect to the originator.
+From a Japanese law perspective, 'true sale' means that the transfer of assets from the originator to the SPV will be regarded as a transfer of ownership of the assets and will not be recharacterised as an assignment for security purpose or a granting of any other security interest in these assets, even if a bankruptcy proceeding, a corporate reorganisation proceeding or some other insolvency proceeding is commenced with respect to the originator.
 If such recharacterisation takes place, the SPV's assets might be subject to the insolvency procedure in question.

 It is critically important that a transfer of assets constitute a true sale in a case where a corporate reorganisation proceeding is commenced with respect to the originator, because the rights of secured creditors will be subject to such proceeding and payments to secured creditors will not be made until the court approves the reorganisation plan.
-On the other hand, under a bankruptcy or civil rehabilitation proceeding, secured creditors may have rights of exclusive preference and, in principal, the rights of secured creditors will not be substantially affected in such proceedings.
+On the other hand, under a bankruptcy or civil rehabilitation proceeding, secured creditors may have rights of exclusive preference and, in principal, the rights of secured creditors will not be substantially affected in such proceedings. knowledge is not owing to the assignee's gross negligence.
+Therefore, currently, funding using Assignment Limited Receivables can be structured only by a declaration of trust structure or a participation structure.
+However, pursuant to the amendment listed as item (i) above, it is expected that such amendment will help and facilitate companies in using their Assignment Limited Receivables as an asset for securitisation under an asset transfer structure.
+Further, under the current law, although there is no statutory provision to this effect, court precedents allow the assignment of future receivables.
+Statutory confirmation of the assignment of future receivables contributes to the stability of securitisation structures using future receivables.